Sally Conforte: Forfeiture and IRS swindle

 In 1990, her health in decline, Sally deeded her assets to Joe and he prepared to file his own bankruptcy when federal prosecutors obtained emergency forfeiture in court while armed U.S. Treasury Department agents seized the Mustang Ranch and other property.

 Using a proxy, Joe and Sally secretly bought the Mustang Ranch back from the government at pennies on the dollar of what they owed.
 Joe's brothel license with Storey County had been maintained throughout all this.
 The shell company that took control of Mustang Ranch hired Joe to run the place.
 The swindling of the IRS was complete when the Mustang Ranch was sold to another company that was later found to be a subsidiary of the offshore A.G.E.
 Corporation of which Joe was the main shareholder.
 Joe retired to Rio de Janeiro in 1991.

 Death

-Sally Conforte died in 1992 without leaving any children.
+Sally Conforte died in 1992.
 Her cremated remains are entombed at Our Lady of Sorrows in Reno, Nevada.

-Memorials

-Barry Farrell, New York magazine (1976): "She was tough, loyal, and loving and sometimes mean as a snake, and when she got around to telling stories of when she was 'with the boys,' no one was inclined to doubt her.
+After her death, Barry Farrell wrote in the New York magazine (1976): "She was tough, loyal, and loving and sometimes mean as a snake, and when she got around to telling stories of when she was 'with the boys,' no one was inclined to doubt her.
 Sally could swear like a real lady and rattle windows with her laugh...."